WHO ARE WE?

-You can access the entire list of packages that TROM-Jaro contains, here.
+You can access our build profile here (meaning you can build TROM-Jaro yourself).
 We tried to keep TROM-Jaro as minimalist as possible and let people use our APPS section to install whatever they wish from our curated trade-free package list.

 Notable “apps” that TROM-Jaro comes pre-installed with:

 - Disk Usage Analyzer, Disks, and GParted for having complete control over “disks”